foreverfl/vscode/docs/languages/javascript.md

 Available refactorings include:

-* Extract to method or function.
+- Extract to method or function.
-* Extract to constant.
+- Extract to constant.
-* Convert between named imports and namespace imports.
+- Convert between named imports and namespace imports.
-* Move to new file.
+- Move to new file.

 See [Refactorings](/docs/editor/refactoring.md) for more information about refactorings and how you can configure keyboard shortcuts for individual refactorings.

-Additionally, **Code Action Widget: Include Nearby Quick Fixes** (`setting(editor.codeActionWidget.includeNearbyQuickFixes)`) is a setting that is enabled on default, which will activate the nearest Quick Fix in a line from `kb(editor.action.quickFix)` (command ID `editor.action.quickFix`), no matter where your cursor is in that line.
+Additionally, **Code Action Widget: Include Nearby Quick Fixes** (`editor.codeActionWidget.includeNearbyQuickFixes`) is a setting that is enabled on default, which will activate the nearest Quick Fix in a line from `kb(editor.action.quickFix)` (command ID `editor.action.quickFix`), no matter where your cursor is in that line.

 The command highlights the source code that will be refactored or fixed with Quick Fixes.
 Normal Code Actions and non-fix refactorings can still be activated at the cursor location.